Creating a system you love shouldn't be difficult. The Acoustic Frontiers blog is here to help.

 Bela Fleck’s Flight of the Cosmic Hippo from the album of the same name has a growling (no other word to describe it) bass guitar that is a sure fire way to test for smoothness of bass response, even modal decay and good subwoofer integration.

 What are your favorite albums for testing bass response?
-Please let me know by adding a comment!
+Please contact me if you have any question!

 Nyal Mellor, Founder, Acoustic Frontiers